wp-plugins/modal-dialog/readme.txt

 Tested up to: 3.0
 Stable tag: trunk

-The purpose of this plugin is to allow users to have a modal dialog appear once when a user first visits their site.
+The purpose of this plugin is to allow users to have a modal dialog / pop-up window appear once when a user first visits their site.
 They can load content from external sites or custom HTML code into the dialog.

 == Description ==

-The purpose of this plugin is to allow users to have a modal dialog appear once when a user first visits their site.
+The purpose of this plugin is to allow users to have a modal dialog / pop-up window appear once when a user first visits their site.
 They can load content from external sites or custom HTML code into the dialog.
 This plugin can be used to invite people to register to a newsletter, respond to a survey, or simply welcome come to a site upon their first visit.

 == Installation ==